Champions League semi-final second legs: What to look out for on Wednesday

 On Wednesday, Manchester City and Real Madrid resume their mouth-watering tie at 4-3 after a first leg for the ages.
 Is another classic on the cards at the Santiago Bernabéu?

-Presented by Expedia, UEFA.com considers the potential talking points as the two contenders aim to book places in the Stade de France final on Saturday 28 May.
+Presented by Expedia, UEFA.com considers the potential talking points as the two contenders aim to book their place to take on Liverpool in the Stade de France final on Saturday 28 May.

 Will City rue missed chances?